 Sipping on lattes while patting furry (or spiky, or slithery) friends has been a growing trend in Japan.
 Animal Cafes allow you to interact with different animals while enjoying a drink and a meal, giving off a classy petting zoo feeling.
 Animals featured in Animal Cafes across Tokyo include dogs, cats, hedgehogs, owls, otters, mini pigs… even meerkats and lizards!

 In order to make your visit an ethical one, I recommend doing your research before you choose which cafe to visit.
-At the top of my list of animal cafes to NEVER visit are owl cafes, where the poor birds are chained up under blaring lights all day.

 Check out Inu Neko Lua Cafe, which fosters dogs and cats that are looking for their furr-ever homes.
 Neko Republic is also a cat cafe chain where all of their friendly felines are adoptable.